 Speaking to tens of thousands of supporters in Villepinte expo centre a few kilometers north of Paris, Sarkozy insisted that Europe risks a new economic crisis if it does not change.
-“We have arrived at a moment in which Europe must take charge of its own destiny, or risk a breakdown,” he told supporters.
+“We have arrived at a moment in which Europe must take charge of its own destiny, or risk a breakdown,” he told supporters.it

 Standing on a vast stage plainly adorned with one French and one EU flag, the incumbent spoke about the lessons he had learned during the past five years, but also about France’s role within Europe.